Skip to content

 Rhodium is a rare, silvery-white metal from the platinum group, known for being highly reflective, corrosion-resistant, and durable.
 It’s primarily used in automotive catalytic converters, as well as in jewelry plating, electronics, and chemical industries.
 While rhodium is considered inert in small amounts, excess exposure or sensitivity may lead to immune or inflammatory responses—especially in those who are sensitive to platinum group metals like palladium or platinum.

-Even though rhodium isn’t typically considered toxic, you may still react due to cumulative exposure, immune sensitivity, or reactivity to metal particles.
-Here's why rhodium could trigger symptoms:
+Even though rhodium is regarded as a low-toxicity metal, certain individuals may still show signs of reactivity due to cumulative exposure, immune sensitivity, or interaction with metal particles.

-• Cross-Reactivity with Other Metals – If you’re sensitive to nickel, palladium, or platinum, your immune system may also recognize rhodium as similar, leading to skin rashes, fatigue, or systemic inflammation.
+If you are sensitive to nickel, palladium, or platinum, your immune system may recognize rhodium as chemically similar.
+This may lead to skin irritation, fatigue, or mild inflammation.

-• Tissue or Lymphatic Accumulation – Though not well studied, rhodium may accumulate in soft tissues or lymph nodes in sensitive individuals, particularly when detox pathways (liver, kidneys, lymph) are under strain.
+Although not well studied, some evidence suggests that rhodium may accumulate in soft tissues or lymphatic areas, particularly when detoxification pathways (liver, kidneys, lymph) are under strain.
+Supporting hydration, antioxidant intake, and circulation may assist balance.

-To support your system and reduce reactivity to rhodium:
+To support the system and reduce reactivity to rhodium:

 • Avoid rhodium-plated jewelry if you've noticed skin or systemic symptoms